 I have decided to write this piece as an overall review style of the El Camino experience with G Adventures.
-I will dive into more detail with two additional posts.
+I will dive into more detail later in this article.

 The accommodation was standard and comfortable, but by no means four star.
 We each had a room to share (unless you book My Own Room) and each hotel was nice.
 We saw a lot of other hikers staying at Peregrino Albergues and honestly I was happy to not be sharing with 50 other snoring and stinking hikers, this was a bonus.

 The food on the tour was great!!
 Galicia (north western state of Spain) is known for incredible cuisine and it did not disappoint.
 From Pulpo (octopus), to roasted peppers, fresh bread, olive oil, crisp salad, ripe and juicy tomatoes, everything was exceptional and delicious.
 A hearty breakfast followed by minimum 15km walking builds up quite the appetite and we were all so impressed with the quality and quantity of the food, and the prices!!!
 Amazing.